kristianfreeman/cloudflare-workers-todos/README.md

 ## Using this project

-This application is intended to be deployed in two stages: first, the static HTML can be deployed via virtually any hosting platform.
-The example version of this application is deployed with [Netlify](https://netlify.com), but the `public` folder can easily be uploaded and served from S3, GitHub pages, or any number of similar tools.
-The Workers script in `workers/` should be deployed to Cloudflare Workers, and configured in the following format:
+This application is intended to be deployed in a single stage: the Workers script in `workers/` should be deployed to Cloudflare Workers, and configured in the following format:

 - `workers/todos.js` should be matched with your _root_ path: for instance, `todo.kristianfreeman.com`.